Keep current on the latest trends and developments in the digital credentialing movement.

 10.5 “Credential Package” has the meaning set forth in the applicable Order Form.

-10.6 “Credly Content” means software (including machine images), data, text, audio, video or images Credly makes available in connection with the Credly Credentialing Platform to allow access to and use of the Services, including APIs; WSDLs; documentation including user guides and administrative guides as updated by Credly from time to time; sample code; software libraries; command line tools; proofs of concept; templates; and other related technology (including any of the foregoing that are provided by our personnel).
+10.6 “Credly Content” means software (including machine images), data, text, audio, video or images Credly makes available in connection with the Credly System to allow access to and use of the Services, including APIs; WSDLs; documentation including user guides and administrative guides as updated by Credly from time to time; sample code; software libraries; command line tools; proofs of concept; templates; and other related technology (including any of the foregoing that are provided by our personnel).

 10.8 “Credly Marks” means any trademarks, service marks, service or trade names, logos, and other designations of Credly that Credly may make available to Issuer in connection with this Agreement.